Skip to main content

 Omar Ezzaoua (Hassan II U)

-Comedy as Digital and Performative Resistance by Afro-Diasporic Artists in France
+Comedy as Digital and Performative Resistance by Afro-Diasporic Artists in France (online)

 Josephine Delali Ofei (U Brussel)